 easy to peel.

-medium heat that lingers.
+flavour and medium heat that lingers.

 As noted above, garlic keeps for a long time